-As we look to the second quarter, we expect revenue to range between \$212 million and \$228 million, or an increase of 2.8 percent to 10.6 percent sequentially.
-We expect gross margin to be 31.5 percent, plus or minus 2 percent.
-Operating expenses are expected to be approximately 22.4 percent of revenue, plus or minus 1 percent.
-We expect our income tax rate to be 25 percent, plus or minus 3 percent, and shares used to calculate diluted EPS for the second quarter are anticipated to be approximately 49.3 million.
+As we look to the third quarter, we expect revenue to range between \$209 million and \$225 million, or a decrease of 4.8% to an increase of 2.5% sequentially.
+At the midpoint of the guidance, total revenue is projected down 1% from the second quarter due to a significant reduction in the revenue associated with assembly test manufacturing services; revenue excluding manufacturing services is projected to grow approximately 3% sequentially.
+We expect gross margin to be 31.5%, plus or minus 2%.
+Operating expenses are expected to be approximately 22.2% of revenue, plus or minus 1%.
+We expect our income tax rate to be 26%, plus or minus 3%, and shares used to calculate diluted EPS for the third quarter are anticipated to be approximately 49.6 million.